Skip to content

 Task Command

-List the files contained in a package dpkg -L <package>
+See what files a package contains dpkg -L package_name

 Find which package owns a file dpkg -S /path/to/file